odoo/documentation/content/applications/inventory_and_mrp/inventory/management/reporting/inventory_valuation_config.rst

    </applications/inventory_and_mrp/inventory/management/reporting/using_inventory_valuation>`

 .. note::
-   When choosing :guilabel:`Average Cost (AVCO)` as the :guilabel:`Costing Method`, the numerical value in the :guilabel:`Cost` field for products in the respective product category will no longer be editable, and will appear grayed out.
-The :guilabel:`Cost` amount will instead automatically update based on the average purchase price both of inventory on hand and the costs accumulated from validated purchase orders.
+   When choosing :guilabel:`Average Cost (AVCO)` as the :guilabel:`Costing Method`, changing the numerical value in the :guilabel:`Cost` field for products in the respective product category creates a new record in the *Inventory Valuation* report to adjust the value of the product.
+The :guilabel:`Cost` amount will then automatically update based on the average purchase price both of inventory on hand and the costs accumulated from validated purchase orders.

+When the :guilabel:`Costing Method` is changed, products already in stock that were using the :guilabel:`Standard` costing method **do not** change value; rather, the existing units keep their value, and any product moves from then on affect the average cost, and the cost of the product will change.
+If the value in the :guilabel:`Cost` field on a product form is changed manually, Odoo will generate a corresponding record in the *Inventory Valuation* report.

 On the same screen, the :guilabel:`Account Stock Properties` fields will appear, as they are now required fields given the change to automated inventory valuation.
 These accounts are defined as